 Available in 35L or 45L, this is the pack that gives back.
 Both sizes fit under carry on regulations, have a special spot for your precious laptop, and are front-loading.

-This bag is perfect for active, urban travelers who will be checking plenty of countries off their European bucketlist.
+This bag is perfect for active, urban travelers who prefer a high level of organization.

 - Opens like a suitcase